ethmarks/ethmarks.github.io/content/posts/partialtocomponent.md

 ## Styles

-Inserting styles into a webpage is easy; I just need to include a link to the CSS.
+Inserting styles into a webpage is easy: I just need to include a link to the CSS.
 I created a new file in my personal website, `components.scss`, that imports the header and footer styles to combine them into one SCSS file:

 ```scss
 /* components.scss */